darksinge/neodash.nvim/README.md

 ## But why?

-- I wanted to package this in its own plugin because I kept needing the same functionality in several of my own plugins.
+- I wanted to package these functions into a plugin because I kept needing the same functionality in several of my projects for NeoVim.

 - Documentation.
 Lua packages tend to suck at this.
+I wanted to make it better.

 ## Installation